Willyb15/3-9-morning-quiz/README.md

-###Application to practice jQuery Objects and Prototypes done in Class at Digital Crafts.
+#Application to practice jQuery Objects and Prototypes done in Class at Digital Crafts.
-# Created data set, then used a Protoype to convert data into Objects
+###Create Protoype to convert some data into Objects